Improvements to 107 Avenue, from 101 Street to 122 Street, will help enhance community connections.

 Gateway Elements are unique entrance features used to define the neighbourhood and are specific to each community.
 These gateway features are intended to visually welcome people to the area and create visual connections between the neighbourhoods, 107 Avenue and the downtown area.

 The 107 Avenue Revitalization Project is funded through the Neighbourhood Revitalization Program.
 Streetscape upgrades, gateway elements and alley improvements are for design and construction.
 The public space is currently funded for concept design.
-The potential art park will be considered for construction in the future.

 Concept and preliminary design for all 4 initiatives